vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 $$

-Hence, observe that $-1 > -2$ because $1111 > 1110$ and conversely: the order is preserved for integers of the same sign.
+Hence, observe that $-1 > -2$ because $1111 > 1110$ and conversely, the order is preserved for integers of the same sign.

 We will describe a method to compare signed integers byte-wise.
-First of all, let us analyze the order among all the signed bytes, in order to understand how to compare them.
-Once we achieve this, the strategy will be very similar to the previous Less Than.
+First of all, let us analyze the order among all the signed bytes in order to understand how to compare them.
+Once we achieve this, the strategy will be very similar to the previous section: **Less Than**.